If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 It’s no secret: Insadong is one of the best places to eat in Seoul.
 And if you’re looking for what to do in Insadong, eating’s not a bad place to start.

-Looking for some of the best food in Seoul?
+Looking for some of the tastiest food in Seoul?
 Check out some of these top Insadong restaurants…

-- Insadong Sujebi: This popular Insadong restaurant serves up delectable sujebi.
+• Insadong Sujebi: This popular restaurant serves up delectable sujebi.
 These delicious hand-pulled noodles are drown in a flavourful broth in a clay pot.
 Delicious!
 Their haemul pajeon, a savoury Korean pancake made with seafood and scallions, is also to die for.

-Done digging into all the best things to do in Insadong?
-It should be no surprise that this traditional neighbourhood is one of the most popular places to stay in Seoul.
+Done digging into all the fun things to do in Insadong?
+It should be no surprise that this traditional neighborhood is one of the most popular places to stay in Seoul.

-Ready to find the perfect Insadong accommodations?
-Here are a couple of the best Insadong hotels…
+Ready to find the perfect accommodations?
+Here are a couple of the best Insadong hotels

-- Grid Inn Hotel: This modern hotel is one of the best budget picks in Insadong.
+• Grid Inn Hotel: This modern hotel is one of the top budget picks in Insadong.
 It delivers a memorable urban accommodations experience.
 To boot, it’s also in a convenient central location.

-- Makers Hotel: This mid-range Insadong hotel features a chilled-out European mid-20th century design.
+• Makers Hotel: This mid-range hotel features a chilled-out European mid-20th-century design.
 It makes for a unique stay in the traditional heart of Seoul.
 With its doors just outside of an exit for Jongno 3-ga Station, the location is fantastic, too.

-- Orakai Insadong Suites: These beautiful self-catering suites are the only real choice for luxury in Insadong.
+• Orakai Insadong Suites: These beautiful self-catering suites are the only real luxury choice in Insadong.
 They’re well-equipped and come with access to extra amenities.
 Staying here, you’ll enjoy an indoor pool, fitness centre, and sauna.
 It bestows a truly at-home feel.